Healthy Skin Through Nutrition

 When it comes to having healthy skin, it's true that you are indeed what you eat and drink.

-According to leading dermatologists, nutritionists, and dieticians, having skin that is vibrant, glowing, and looking younger than ever can be yours simply by eating the proper foods and drinking the appropriate liquids.
+According to leading dermatologists, nutritionists, and dietitians, having skin that is vibrant, glowing, and looking younger than ever can be yours simply by eating the proper foods and drinking the appropriate liquids.
 Whether you're in your twenties, fifties, or beyond, there's no doubt that by including these foods and drinks in your diet, you'll be looking and feeling great for years to come.

 If you want the healthiest possible skin, then you definitely need to be eating foods high in antioxidants.
 Known for protecting your skin from damage caused by the sun, antioxidants protect skin cells from disintegration, which helps to slow down the process of premature aging.
 So if you want to load up on antioxidants, then you'll need to be eating plenty of fruits and vegetables.
 Some of the best foods include strawberries, blueberries, blackberries, and plums.
 As for some of the best vegetables, artichokes, pinto beans, and black beans offer numerous benefits as well.